dannnnng/QLearningwithSparseReward/README.md

 - `QLearningUCBHoeffdingSparse`
   - Used for both `Proposed` and `UCB-H`
-  - Group-specific settings can be assigned to `Proposed`
+  - Experiment-specific settings can be assigned to `Proposed`
 - `QLearningEpsilonGreedy`

 ## Current Experiment Setup

-The current experiment batch is defined inside `main()` and uses four groups:
+The current experiment batch is defined inside `main()` and uses four experiments:

 - `maze1_20x20_a`
 - `maze1_20x20_b`
 - `maze1_20x20_c`
 - `maze1_20x20_d`

-Each group runs the following three methods:
+Each experiment runs the following three methods:

 - `Proposed`
 - `UCB-H`
 - `ε-greedy`

-The current group-level `Proposed` settings are:
+The current experiment-level `Proposed` settings are:

 1. Experiment `a`
    - no reward shaping